jrcdincat/Frogger/README.md

 # Frogger
-Developed a basic clone of Frogger using object oriented and data driven design with JSON data deserialization.
+Developed a basic clone of Frogger using object oriented design.
 Developed as a graduate student at Florida Interactive Entertainment Academy.

 Used Command Pattern for handling player input.